A Minimal Subset Approach for Informed Keyframe Sampling in Large-Scale SLAM: Experimental Setup and Results

 \subsection{Quantitative and Qualitative Analysis}

-For the batch experiments in Table~\ref{tab:global_evaluation}, the following pipeline is used: keyframes are sampled for all methods, and a pose graph is constructed using \texttt{GTSAM}~\cite{gtsam} with odometry provided by \texttt{KISS-ICP}~\cite{vizzo2023ral}.
-Potential loop closure matches are identified using \texttt{OT} descriptors, with a similarity threshold of 0.8.
-Ground truth data are used to classify candidates as true or false positives, based on a 1-meter radius.
-True positives are passed to \texttt{small\_gicp}~\cite{small_gicp} for relative transformation estimation, with matches being verified if the registration residual is below 0.3 meters.
-Verified loop closures are then added as edges to the pose graph, which is optimized using the Levenberg-Marquardt algorithm.
+For the batch experiments in Table~\ref{tab:global_evaluation}, we evaluate our approach on three datasets: \texttt{KITTI Odometry}~\cite{Geiger2012CVPR}, \texttt{MulRan}~\cite{Gisep2020mulran}, and \texttt{Apollo-SouthBay}~\cite{Weixin2019apollo}, representing diverse environments, including urban areas, rural landscapes, and complex structures like bridges and tunnels.
+Keyframes are sampled for all methods, and the pose graph is constructed using \texttt{GTSAM}~\cite{gtsam} with odometry provided from \texttt{KISS-ICP}~\cite{vizzo2023ral}.
+Loop closure candidates are identified using \texttt{OT} or \texttt{SC} descriptors with a similarity threshold of 0.8.
+Candidates within a 3-meter radius of the ground truth are classified as true positives and processed with \texttt{small\_gicp}~\cite{small_gicp} to estimate relative transformations.
+Matches with registration residuals below 0.3 meters are verified and added as edges to the pose graph, which is optimized using the Levenberg-Marquardt algorithm.